afni/communifti/README.md

 # The CommuNifti Library

-Libraries of functions for interacting with NIFTI format datasets (Cox et al., 2004) from various formats and packages.
+Libraries of functions for interacting with NIFTI format datasets (Cox et al., 2004) from various formats and packages in the neuroimaging community.

 ----------